-Here you find our Terms for labels puchased online at GLS sent from a ParcelShop.
+Here you find our Terms for freight puchased online at GLS sent from a ParcelShop.

 Version 43C.
 Applicable from 1 February 2021

-1.1 These Terms apply to all activities carried out by General Logistics Systems Denmark A/S (in the following called GLS), by purchase of label on send.gls.dk to ship from a GLS ParcelShop.
+1.1 These Terms apply to all activities carried out by General Logistics Systems Denmark A/S (in the following called GLS), by purchase of label on send.gls.dk to ship from a GLS ParcelShop in Denmark.
 The Terms apply to our customer whether GLS or one of our distribution partners carries out the activities.

 2. Scope of service

 2.1 GLS plans and undertakes the pickup, sorting and distribution of parcels.

 2.2 Parcels sent from a ParcelShop can max. weigh 20 kg.

 Minimum and maximum size for parcels distributed with GLS:

 - Min.
 10 x 15 x 1 cm

 - Max.
 200 cm on the longest side and length + girth max.
 300 cm.